Facts About the Not-So Spontaneous Human Combustion

 Internal Chemical Reaction or Something Else?

 In the cases of Reeser and Conway, negligence with the cigarettes and other factors such as wearing flammable clothing have played major factors in their death.
-Another aspect to their deaths was their health.
+Another aspect of their deaths was their health.
 While Conway was infirm and elderly, Reeser (also elderly) was reported to be “plump.”

 ... the experiment has been reproduced with similar results: the charred remains coupled with nearly undamaged appendages or undamaged portions of the room.